 The same Creative Commons licence as the work

 No Creative Commons Licence; a standard permission meeting all other required rights.
-When obtaining permission the Right Holder should be informed the material will be published in an Open Access work but not under the work’s CC licence.
+When obtaining permission the Rightsholder should be informed that the Work will be published under a Creative Commons license, but that their Material will be excluded from the Work's Creative Commons license and marked accordingly.

 Print Run Circulation